 An Iranian Perspective (now multiple perspectives)

-The bulk of the original blogpost here was by a friend who needs to stay anonymous.
-I have framed it with content from my own microblogging, which was originally asking questions.
-This blogpost was originally built around the first answer I got.
-Now there is access to some other answers further below.
+The bulk of this original blogpost was a letter from a friend who needs to stay anonymous.
+I framed that letter with content from my own microblogging, which was asking questions about Iran.
+This blogpost was originally built around the first answer I received.
+Now there are three other answers as well, below the original post.

-I said in my original blogpost "(cf. this post for how I use microblogs)" but another Iranian contact who was very concerned about how I'd done the original framing led me to bring this forward here:
+This post originally said "(cf. this post for how I use microblogs)" but another Iranian contact was very concerned about how I'd done the original framing.
+So I've brought the content here to the introduction:

 • This is a blog.
 It's where I keep ideas I want to keep track of and/or share, but I don't have time to work up to formal publication.
 Sometimes posts are interviews I've given and not all was published by the journalists.
 Sometimes it's funny pictures.

 • Microblogging is different.
 It's more like a conversation in a bar.
-I expect to be talked to and corrected sometimes, reposted some times.
-This is because I used twitter in its glory days, when people really could share information quickly and bluntly.
-I keep trying to get back to that
+I expect to be replied to by both friends and random strangers, to get corrected sometimes, and reposted some times.
+These expectations derive from the fact that I used twitter in its glory days, when people really could share information quickly and bluntly.
+I keep trying to get back to that experience.

-In other words, I have no expectation of solving a problem here, but I made a blogpost to share a perspective I respected and had not heard.
-Now there are two more of those below.
+In other words, I have no expectation of resolving Iran's problems here in this post.
+I made this post to share a perspective I respected and had not previously known.
+Now there are more of those below.
 The original blogpost is between horizontal lines – that you probably can't see.
-OK, it starts from here, and goes to "Addendum."
+OK, it starts from here, and ends just before the paragraph starting "Addendum."
 [And I really need a new blogsite!]

-It was like the second time he'd come up in the previous week.
+It was like the second time the shah's son had come up that week.
 When no one answered there, I tried asking on bluesky (quoting my previous toot, since I bridge both accounts to the other site) and said:

 "Serious question.
 I don't think I'm alone in knowing so many brilliant Iranian people who despite everything manage to make it into universities – at least all through the Anglosphere.
 And it's noteworthy Iranian society is sufficiently just that their protests include women more reliably than many."
 (This is something I often comment on but to no response – I've noticed that even many "Western" countries seldom have as high a proportion of protestors who are women.

-By coincidence, some one of the people I was thinking about interacted with me somewhere else, and I was able to ask them about it.
-I reiterate what they told me, by permission:
+By coincidence, some one of the brilliant Iranians I was thinking about interacted with me somewhere else, and I was able to ask about the situation.
+Here's what they told me, shown with permission:

 [In 2019 I remember] we spoke about Iran, and especially the consequences after the U.S. withdrew from the nuclear deal.
 I remember telling you how deeply disappointed I felt by Europe’s limited ability to act decisively, given how hard many Iranians had worked and sacrificed to support a diplomatic path.